Mikaila

 Mikaila Dominique Enriquez (born December 15, 1986), known as Mikaila, is an American singer, actress, and songwriter from Edmond, Oklahoma.
-She is best known for her role as Melina Finch in the PBS series Wishbone.
+She is best known for her 2000 single "So In Love With Two".

 Early life

 Mikaila became interested in singing when she was 3 years old.
 She is of French, Spanish and Native Mexican descent.
 Mikaila's family were members of Citychurch.
-Mikaila has an older sister named Jessica.
+She also has an older sister named Jessica.
 At the age of three she began singing gospel music.
 Mikaila's parents enrolled her in voice lessons when she was four years old.
 She attended Washington Irving Elementary School in Oklahoma.
 After moving to Dallas with her family, she became a regular performer at Texas Rangers games.
 After heading to New York, she had meetings with several labels.
 It was at that time that Barbara Cameron, the mother of former Growing Pains star Kirk Cameron and former Full House star Candace Cameron Bure became her agent.
 Marty Rendleman eventually became her music manager.